sikaeducation/react-testing-workshop/standards/build-tests-react/topics/what-to-test-react/README.md

 ## What Not To Test

-Don't test things that aren't in the public contract or aren't owned by the component you're testing.
+Don't test things that aren't in the public API or aren't owned by the component you're testing.

 ### Implementation Details

 * Static content
-* Internal function, variable names, or signatures that aren't part of the component's API
+* Internal functions, variable names, or signatures that aren't part of the component's API
 * The APIs of child components that are never used independently of the parent
 * The APIs of functions that are only used in this component
 * Anything that isn't visible to or interactable by a user